15 Technologies of People Tracking (2019)

 Many retailers, brands, agencies, investors, and solution providers, are confused over the plethora of technologies, terminologies, and hype.

-The following are issues you need to think about & why:
+The following are topics you should think about & why –

 Interactive Vs. Anonymous Tracking